Fabiolx26/demo-idna-surfersco/README.md

 * Vue 3

 ## How to run it
-(This section is only a formality)
+(This section is just a formality)
 * Open the project directory on your terminal and run these commands:
 * Check the .env database settings